Department of Anthropology

 ANTH 3377.
 Anthropology of Youth.

-This class will provide an overview of issues in adolescent and emerging adult health and development in national and international contexts.
-Drawing from several disciplines including anthropology, education, public health, psychology, and sociology, we will critically examine existing research on youth and discuss underlying assumptions, research methodologies, and findings.
+This course explores issues related to adolescent and emerging adult health and development in national and international contexts.
+It analyzes cultural, socio-emotional, and health related aspects of youth development from multiple disciplinary perspectives, including anthropology, education, public health, psychology, and sociology.
+The course critically examines existing research on youth and its underlying assumptions, research methodologies, and findings.
+It further demonstrates the application of ethnographic and qualitative methodologies to the study of youth culture, differentiating anthropological approaches from those of other social science disciplines.

 ANTH 3381.
 Human Osteology.